isomerpages/moe-peihwaprespri/_learning-at-pei-hwa/Science.md

 We believe that learning should not be restricted to only in the classroom and that the learning becomes more real and long-lasting as the pupils see for themselves how the concepts in the textbook are lived out in real-life.
 As part of the department’s vision of “Experiencing Science, Enriching Minds”, we plan learning journeys that ties in with at least 1 of the main topic for each level.
 These learning journeys authenticate their classroom-based learning as pupils make real and concrete what they have learnt in school.
 This allows our pupils to better appreciate Science in daily life and society, and understand the relationship between Science and the environment.

-### Green Education @ PHPPS
+### **Green! @ PHPPS**

-As part of the school’s effort to inculcate social responsibility and respect for the environment, the Science Department, dedicates a week in April, known as the Green Week.
-This avenue provides pupils the platform to share ongoing environmental issues that impacts or are impacted by humans.
-In addition, they also learn of how they can play their part as an individual to help protect the environment.
+Green!@PHPPS was initiated with the **EPA - Exposure, Practice and Advocate** in mind.
+This is in line with the X3 developmental plan to provide our students with a rich experience in practicing green initiatives.
+The first level is exposure which aims to **raise awareness on environmental issues.** The second level focuses on **designing opportunities for students to practice** different habits to support students’ development as socially responsible individuals.
+Lastly, at the third level, we hope that each student can be an **advocate for environmental issues.**

-The overarching theme for Green Education@PHPPS is Conservation, and with a different sub-theme each year it sets the stage for pupils to work towards the focus of the year.
-For 2020, the sub-theme is Zero Waste and in our efforts to move towards Zero Waste, the Environmental Leaders in each class spearhearded the recyclying initaitive in the classrooms.
-They helped to prepare a recycling corner and thereafter educated their classmates on the accurate disposal of materials in the respective recycling bins.
+Green!@PHPPS is anchored using the **3S framework – Sustainability Programs, Student Leadership and Staff Involvement.** The science department, with the strong support of all other teaching and non-teaching staff, advocates environmental issues through exposure to real-world environmental contexts and exercising sustainability practices in students' daily life.
+This is in alignment with the **curriculum and culture components of the MOE Eco-stewardship programme.**

-Environmental leaders through their research and encounter with articles, videos, share or even conduct presentations to inform their fellow classmates on the importance of Conservation.
+The Green!@PHPPS focus for each year is divided into 3 environmental themes.
+To ensure that each environmental theme has a positive impact on students, the culture aspect through practice is closely tied in with the curriculum aspects through SLS lessons and Green!Times.
+The learning experience are also tiered at 4 levels:

 ![](/images/green%20corner.png)
 ![](/images/green%20corner%203.jpg)

-#### Innovation Programme (IvP)
+### **Innovation Programme (IvP)**
 Innovation programme (IvP) provides a unique opportunity for selected Primary 5 pupils to develop their problem-solving and inventive skills.
-The Innovation Programme aims to equip the pupils with the mind-set, skills and knowledge of an Entrepreneur and to assist the pupils to generate new, innovative ideas that can help the society and improve our living conditions.&nbsp; The various training sessions that the pupils attend helps to nurture a “problem-solution” mind-set for pupils and to enhance the pupils’ creative and innovative thinking skills.
+The Innovation Programme aims to equip the pupils with the mind-set, skills and knowledge of an Entrepreneur and to assist the pupils to generate new, innovative ideas that can help the society and improve our living conditions.
+The various training sessions that the pupils attend helps to nurture a “problem-solution” mind-set for pupils and to enhance the pupils’ creative and innovative thinking skills.
 The pupils will develop a prototype that helps improve the lives of people and to present their idea in front of a panel of judges who will select the best innovative product as well as the best presentation group.

-#### Assessment
+### **Assessment**

 Assessment is an integral part of learning and there are different modes of assessment that the Science employ to assess our pupils’ understanding of the concepts taught as well as to identify the learning gaps for intervention.

-Checklists and rubrics are used to monitor the pupil’s understanding of key learning for each level.
-Topical worksheets are given at the end of each topic and these help to consolidate the learning of the concepts as the pupils apply what they have learnt to answer the questions in these worksheets.
+Checklists and rubrics are used to monitor the pupil’s understanding of key learning for each level with the P3 pupils (2023) going through project assessment.
+Project assessment would provide teachers with the opportunity to assess students in various areas like – note-taking, collection of samples, creation of prototypes, reflection, etc. Topical worksheets are given at the end of each topic and these help to consolidate the learning of the concepts as the pupils apply what they have learnt to answer the questions in these worksheets.
 These form part of the assessment for learning where feedback is given to the pupils on their work for improvement.

-Practical skills are assessed during the performance tasks.&nbsp; Pupils are assessed on how well they conducted the experiments and how they analyse and evaluate the data they have collected to draw conclusions.
+Practical skills are assessed during the performance tasks.
+Pupils are assessed on how well they conducted the experiments and how they analyse and evaluate the data they have collected to draw conclusions.
 Feedback from the teachers are given to the pupils to help them improve on how they should conduct the experiment accurately.